99fk/AI-Conversations/README.md

 1. A question or topic is given.
 2. The two AIs engage in a dialogue.
-3. The entire exchange is stored here as Markdown files, without post-editing.
+3. The exchange is stored here.

 ## 📝 Notes
 This project is purely experimental.